fossas/fossa-cli/docs/contributing/telemetry.md

 ## Overview

-Telemetry lifecycle is implemented via `bracket`.
-We provision `TelemetryCtx` during setup and during teardown we perform sink Telemetry records.
-We do not employ (producer-consumer threaded) pattern for emitting logs.
-This is to preserve simplicity and limit network requests to minimum.
-Further, with current requirements of telemetry, we do not need to ship large amount of telemetry, so final payload is of reasonable small (<200kb).
+The telemetry lifecycle is implemented via `bracket`.
+We provision `TelemetryCtx` during setup and during teardown and we perform sink Telemetry records.
+We do not use (producer-consumer threaded) pattern for emitting logs.
+This is to preserve simplicity and limit network requests to a minimum.
+The current telemetry requirements allow us to ship a reasonably small payload (<200kb).

 Within TelemetryCtx,

-- we use `TBMQueue` for listed logs, results, and measures
+- We use `TBMQueue` for listed logs, results, and measures.
-- we use `STM` for atomic counters and data containers
+- We use `STM` for atomic counters and data containers.
-- we use `TMVar` for setting one time sink, or command information
+- We use `TMVar` for setting a one-time sink or command information.

 ## Telemetry Scope and User Interface

-Telemetry scope is completely configurable by user.
-Telemetry scope can be configured via following in order of precedence:
+Telemetry scope is configurable by the user.
+Telemetry scope can be configured via the following options in order of precedence:

 1. Command line option (`--with-telemetry-scope=off|full`)
 2. Environment variable (`FOSSA_TELEMETRY_SCOPE=off|full`)
 3. Configuration file (`telemetry-scope:off|full`)

-For instance, if both command line option and environment variable provides telemetry scope, scope provided via command line will be used.
+For instance, if both the command-line option and the environment variable are provided the telemetry scope provided via the command line will be used.

+Supported telemetry scopes:
-When scope of `off` is used, telemetry result are not captured or emitted.
+- `off` - telemetry results are not captured or emitted.
-When scope of `full` is used, provided endpoint from configuration is used as base url, to ship telemetry data.
+- `full` - telemetry results are uploaded to the default or specified endpoint.

-When we do not have `ApiOpts` (e.g. API Key), we do not emit telemetry to endpoint.
+When we do not have `ApiOpts` (e.g. API Key), we do not emit telemetry to an endpoint.
 ## Telemetry Sinks

-When environment variable `FOSSA_TELEMETRY_DEBUG=1` or `--debug` flag is provided, telemetry sink is set to file.
-This will generate `fossa.telemetry.json` file in cwd.
+When the environment variable `FOSSA_TELEMETRY_DEBUG=1` or `--debug` flag is provided, the telemetry sink is set to file.
+This will generate the file `fossa.telemetry.json` in the current working directory.

-Otherwise, telemetry is sinked at provided endpoint i.e. `--endpoint` or `server:` in config file.
+Otherwise, telemetry is sunk at provided endpoint i.e. `--endpoint` or `server:` in the config file.
-If no such endpoint is provided, base endpoint (`app.fossa.com`) is used.
+If no such endpoint is provided, the base endpoint (`app.fossa.com`) is used.

 ## Interfaces and Examples